lottev1991/Korean-CVVC-Plus-Phonemizer/README.md

 A more detailed explanation of how it works is explained on the download page linked above.
 I recommend that you give it a read before using it.

-This software is of course also of course very handy for using OpenUtau's in-built Korean phonemizers.
+This software is of course also very handy for using OpenUtau's in-built Korean phonemizers.
 ### Got any issues?
 Feel free to leave those on the Issues tab!
 I'll make sure to take a look.